-Adivasi Co-operative Societies offer various the members of such societies.
+Adivasi Co-operative Societies offer various the membersof such societies.
 Government grants them interest free loan of Rs.
 100/- the loan is repayable in 5 equal installments and the first installment becomes due in the third year from the date of release of the loan.
 An outlay of Rs.
-28.10 lakh and expenditure of Rs.
-27.92 lakh in the year 2015-2016 for this scheme.
+151.45 lakh and expenditure of Rs.
+151.45 lakh for the year 2014- 2015 for this scheme.